Feedback Criteria for the

 AREA OF CREATIVE SCHOLARSHIP AND ACTIVITY

-The topic is an appropriate subject for research and creative activity within its discipline.
+The topic is an appropriate subject for research and creative scholarship within its discipline.

 The focus is clearly identified and focuses on a specific question, i.e., sufficiently narrow.

-The thesis or interpretative claim was clearly stated and easily recognizable.
+The thesis or interpretive claim was clearly stated and easily recognizable.

-The student shows evidence of observational, literary, and/or aesthetic design skills.
+The student shows evidence of observational, literacy, and/or aesthetic design skills.

-The process and/or product of creative activity has been clearly assessed by the presenter and shows relevance to the presenter’s originating concept, topic, and thesis.
+The product of creative scholarship has been clearly assessed by the presenter and shows relevance to the presenter's original concept, topic, and thesis.

 The visual aids (graphics, process photos, drawings, etc.) were effectively used and aesthetically pleasing.